vukics/cppqed/doc/quantumdata.rst

   \avr{A}=\Tr{A\rho}

 (:math:`A` being an observable and :math:`\rho` the density operator of the system), to write code only for the density-operator case, and fall back to this in the state-vector case as well, by calculating a dyad from the state vector.
-This is, however, extremely wasteful, since usually not all the matrix elements of :math:`\rho` are needed for calculating the average, furthermore, for large dimensionality this solution may become outright unaffordable in terms of memory.
+This is, however, extremely wasteful, since usually not all the matrix elements of :math:`\rho` are needed for calculating the average, furthermore, for large dimensionality this solution may become outright unaffordable in terms of memory: for large systems, we may afford to store :math:`\ket\Psi`, but not :math:`\ket\Psi\bra\Psi`.

 The solution adopted for this problem in the framework is represented by the class :class:`~quantumdata::LazyDensityOperator`, which provides a common interface for all the four cases :class:`~quantumdata::StateVector`, :class:`~quantumdata::DensityOperator`, and their :ref:`non-orthogonal counterparts <quantumdataNonOrthogonal>`, to calculate quantum averages from their data.
-The "laziness" means that in the case of state vectors, only those elements of the density operator are calculated that are asked for.
+The "laziness" means that in the case of state vectors only those elements of the density operator are calculated that are actually asked for.

 .. py:module:: LazyDensityOperator.h
    :synopsis: Defines LazyDensityOperator abstract interface